samDeopa/MountBlue_Assignments/tic-tac-toe/README.md

 ## Acknowledgments

-This project was inspired by the official React [Tic Tac Toe tutorial](https://react.dev/learn/tutorial-tic-tac-toe) citeturn1search0 and various community examples that showcase state management and time travel in React.
+This project was inspired by the official React [Tic Tac Toe tutorial](https://react.dev/learn/tutorial-tic-tac-toe).